-The Act and the SEC's rules place new obligations on attorneys.
-These obligations raise ethical issues, particularly for in-house counsel acting as whistleblowers, concerning the attorney-client privilege, federal regulation of the various state bars and an attorney's ethical obligation to clients as defined by the Model Rules of Professional Conduct and the Model Code of Professional Responsibility.
-How such actions are presently treated varies under the Model Rules and the Model Code.
+The obligations on attorneys imposed by the Act and the SEC's rules raise ethical issues, particularly for in-house counsel acting as whistleblowers.
+These issues concern the attorney-client privilege, federal regulation of the various state bars, and an attorney's ethical obligation to clients as defined by the Model Rules of Professional Conduct and the Model Code of Professional Responsibility.
+How such actions are treated varies under the Model Rules and the Model Code.